hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 population on the reference determinant which we do in the form of "shoulder" plots as shown below:

-.. review:: RSTF - Explain why it is a relevant/meaningful thing to plot and the relationship with the plateau
-.. reviewanswer:: VAN - done.

 .. plot::

     import pyhande